 There are, however, a massive number of collectibles, which are grounded in the real world.
 For the sports fan, there are a mix of things that just beg to be nabbed and displayed.
-Since American Football is the most popular sport in the United States, we’re narrowing the scope of this article to NFL collectibles.
+Since American football is the most popular sport in the United States, we're narrowing the scope of this article to NFL action figures.
 Clearly, there are a lot of NFL fans out there as the average NFL team is worth a mere $2 billion due in part to the millions of people who watch games on TV, online and in person during seventeen Sundays (plus the playoffs) each year.

 Tudor Games Electronic Football